WMD-group/SMACT/paper.md

 # Author Contributions

-[KOM](https://github.com/KingaMas) is the current maintainer and led the v4.0.0 release including type annotations, test modernisation, and documentation updates.
+[KOM](https://github.com/KingaMas) is the current maintainer.
+She contributed consensus-based oxidation state filtering for `smact_validity` and `smact_filter`, and led the v4.0.0 release including mixed-valence support, a deep code audit, full type annotations, security hardening, test migration to pytest with coverage raised to over 85%, and CI consolidation.
 [AO](https://github.com/AntObi) was the primary developer from v2.2 to v3.1, contributing the dopant prediction module, oxidation states improvements, crystal space utilities, and extensive maintenance.
 [AM](https://github.com/a-ws-m) designed and implemented the structure prediction subpackage and benchmarking framework.
 [DWD](https://github.com/dandavies99) is the original lead developer and contributed to CI infrastructure and code quality tooling.